azeem-aslam-ch/chest-xray-app/README.md

-# 🩺 Chest X-Ray Diagnostic Assistant (OmniDent.ai — Testing Build)
+# 🩺 Chest X-Ray Diagnostic Assistant (Testing Build)

 An interactive **Streamlit** app that uses a deep-learning model to classify chest X-ray images and show a **Grad-CAM** heatmap as a visual explanation.